 - Workouts in Your Hand!

 Okay, we got our music, we are tracking our calories, we’re running, now what?
 We need to hit the gym!
-If you’re lost on what to do inside the gym, there’s apps for that, too.
+If you’re lost on what to do inside the gym, there are apps for that, too.
 If you want to get seriously strong, try Stronglifts 5×5.
 It’s an app that tracks your progression on the popular Stronglifts workout using five main barbell exercises for 5 sets and 5 reps!
 Want something for cardio/fat burning?
 Try SWEAT by Kayla Itsines!
-It’s a tough HIIT workout that uses torturous and fun crossfit style workouts like burpees, squat jumps and ab work!
-This is only available as a paid version however, and it’s pretty pricy.
+It’s a tough HIIT workout that uses torturous and fun Crossfit style workouts like burpees, squat jumps, and ab work!
+This is only available as a paid version, however, and it’s pretty pricey.
 Want a free workout?
 Try Bodyspace, the app designed by Bodybuilding.com with the full library of their workouts designed by IFBB pros and trainers.

 - Doing Intervals?
 You’ll Need This!

 If you’re interested in doing High-Intensity Interval Training (HIIT) or Tabata style workouts, you’ll need a timer!
 Try Tabata Timer or Interval Timer apps on your app store — they are mostly the same with simple interfaces and fully customizable whether your HIIT is 40 seconds on, 20 seconds off or 1 minute on, 1 minute off!